htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 :ref:`admin-manual/configuration-macros:network-related configuration file entries` and :ref:`admin-manual/configuration-macros:shared file system configuration file macros`.

+:macro-def:`SUBSYSTEM`
+    Various configuration macros described below may include ``<SUBSYS>`` in the macro name.
+    This allows for one general macro name to apply to specific subsystems via a common pattern.
+Just replace the ``<SUBSYS>`` part of the given macro with a valid HTCondor subsystem name to apply that macro.
+Note that some configuration macros with ``<SUBSYS>`` only work for select subsystems.
+List of HTCondor Subsystems:

+    .. include:: subsystems.rst

 :macro-def:`CONDOR_HOST`
     This macro is used to define the ``$(COLLECTOR_HOST)`` macro.
     Normally the *condor_collector* and *condor_negotiator* would run